elagil/ZMK-keyboards/config/boards/arm/lechuza/README.md

 From linux, you can also use `dfu-util`

 ```
-sudo dfu-util -a 0 -D lechuza-zmk.bin -s 0x08000000
+sudo dfu-util -a 0 -d 0483:df11 -D lechuza-zmk.bin -s 0x08000000:leave
 ```

 where `-a 0` specifies the "Altsetting of the DFU Interface by name or by number".
 The number `0` targets the flash memory area.
-The parameter `-s 0x08000000` is the starting address of the flash memory area to write.
+The parameter `-s 0x08000000` is the starting address of the flash memory area to write. `leave` exits the DFU mode after flashing.